 It is possible that someone who consumes adequate amounts of fibre yet is not getting adequate hydration, and leads a sedentary lifestyle, may suffer from constipation.

 In fact, increasing your fibre intake without also increasing your fluid intake can lead to constipation.
 Make sure you are drinking plenty of fluids throughout the day to keep your gut in check.

 In addition, physical activity plays an important role in bowel regularity.
 It has been shown that a sedentary lifestyle and lack of physical activity can negatively affect our gut.

 Aim to move your body every day, whether it’s a walk in the park or a gym class, it will benefit both your physical and mental health.

 There is no clear evidence to determine how much is “too much”, so we suggest listening to your body.
-If you are experiencing bloating, excessive trips to the bathroom, or other unpleasant gut symptoms, it may be because you have introduced too much fiber too soon.
+If you are experiencing bloating, excessive trips to the bathroom, or other unpleasant gut symptoms, it may be because you have introduced too much fibre too soon.

-Note that an irritable gut can also be caused by other factors so don’t assume that fiber is necessarily the culprit.
+Note that an irritable gut can also be caused by other factors so don’t assume that fibre is necessarily the culprit.
 Food sensitivities and intolerances can also lead to uncomfortable gut symptoms so it’s best to rule them out with your doctor or dietitian before you make any changes to your diet.

 What are medicinal mushrooms?Let’s begin with the basics.
 Medicinal mushrooms are specific species o ...